kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 - `isRunning`: This is a `Bool` telling you if the animation is running or not.
 - `isReversed`: This is a `Bool` telling you if the animation is reversed or not.

 These properties are all observable via key-value-observing (KVO).
 KVO is quite tedious to set up, so that work has been done for you in **ViewController+Observers.swift**.

-All you need to do is add this line to the start of `animateAnimalTo(location:)`:
+Let's try it out.
+Add this line to the start of `animateAnimalTo(location:initialVelocity:)`:

 ```swift
 removeAnimatorObservers(animator: imageMoveAnimator)